vedprakash-m/sutra/docs/Functional_Spec_Sutra.md

-# Functional Specification: Sutra - AI Operations Platform
+# Functional Specification: Sutra - Multi-LLM Prompt Studio

 Ved Mishra - June 2025 - Version: 1.0

 ## 1. Introduction

-This document details the functional specifications for the Minimum Viable Product (MVP) of Sutra, an AI Operations Platform.
+This document details the functional specifications for the Minimum Viable Product (MVP) of Sutra, a Multi-LLM Prompt Studio.
 It focuses on comprehensively describing the user experience, interactions, and system behaviors for core functionalities, translating the PRD into actionable design and development requirements.

 **Sutra: Weaving your AI solutions.**
 The platform aims to streamline prompt engineering, enable multi-LLM optimization, and facilitate AI workflow orchestration, ensuring consistent and high-quality AI outputs.